Yandy Díaz Player Props: Rays vs. Guardians

-After going 2-for-5 with a double and an RBI in his most recent game, Yandy Diaz and the Tampa Bay Rays take on the Cleveland Guardians (who will start Gavin Williams) at 4:10 PM ET on Saturday.
+On Sunday, Yandy Diaz (.591 slugging percentage in past 10 games, including two home runs) and the Tampa Bay Rays face the Cleveland Guardians, whose starting pitcher will be Tanner Bibee.
+First pitch is at 1:40 PM ET.

-He strung together two hits (going 2-for-5 with a double and an RBI) in his most recent appearance against the Guardians.
+He racked up two extra-base hits in his last game (3-for-4 with two doubles and an RBI) against the Guardians.

 Yandy Díaz Game Info & Props vs. the Guardians